 Enjoy the fresh lake air and fall colors by walking part of the 21-mile Geneva Lake Shore Path with its glimpses at stately homes and gardens.
 Get right on the water for dinner or a fiery sunset with Lake Geneva Cruise Line.

-For crisp, crunchy apples, take a short country drive to Hafs Road Orchard.
+For crisp, crunchy apples and fresh autumn air, take a short scenic drive to Hafs Road Orchard.
 Choose from more than 50 varieties and indulge in a hand-dipped Honeycrisp caramel apple or bring home mulling spices to enjoy for cozy nights in with family and friends.